Tykhyy's Conjecture on finite mapping class group orbits

 \subsection{Finite orbits in DT components}

-Here's the list of all DT components of 4-punctured spheres that contain a finite mapping class group.
+Here's the list of all DT components of 4-punctured spheres that contain a finite mapping class group \cm{orbit}.
 The third column contains all angle vectors $\alpha\in (0,2\pi)^4$ satisfying $\alpha_1+\alpha_2+\alpha_3+\alpha_4>6\pi$ and for which $\RepDT{\alpha}$ contains a finite orbit.
-The last column indicates the peripheral trace field (Definition~\ref{def:non-peripheral-trace-field}) for exceptional orbits.
+The last column indicates the non-peripheral trace field (Definition~\ref{def:non-peripheral-trace-field}) for exceptional orbits.